umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 ## I know what you want to do today

 One of the key user journeys an editor will make in the backoffice is to create a new thing of some sort.
-If it is a person's job to create new blog entries, why not create them a handy shortcut to achieve this common task?
+If it is a person's job to create new blog entries, why not create a handy shortcut to help them achieve this common task?

 We could add a shortcut to allow the users to add a blogpost.